smallbigcake/PodcastSubmitter/README.md

 # PodcastSubmitter
 This is for update iTunes Podcast.
 Automatically submit new podcast to correspoding folder of rss feed folder.
-Automatically ppdate the rss feed.
+Automatically update the rss feed.